zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the path to a directory that contains dependency files used for Poshi tests.

 ### test.include.dir.names
-Sets a comma-delimited list of directory paths that are to be included in the Poshi project files.
+Sets a comma-delimited list of directory paths to include in the Poshi project files.

 ### test.name
-Sets the name of the test case that will be run.
+Sets the test case(s) to run.
 This can be the specific test case command name, or the name of the test case file.
 Additionally, it can be a comma-delimited list of a combination of both, which will run sequentially.
-In order to actually take advantage of this though, the tests themselves must be configured with proper teardowns to run sequentially.
+In order to actually take advantage of this, the tests themselves must be configured with proper teardowns to run sequentially.

 ### test.poshi.warnings.file.name
 Sets the path to a file that contains valid Poshi warnings.
 Used primarily for Testray.